Speech-Language Pathology - Bachelors

-- Students demonstrate knowledge of basic human communication processes.
+- Apply Knowledge of basic human communication processes

-- Students demonstrate introductory knowledge of assessment and intervention procedures for the major types of communication disorders and swallowing disorders.
+- Apply basic intervention procedures for the major types of human communication and swallowing disorders

-- Students demonstrate a commitment to ethical and compassionate service.
+- Demonstrate a commitment to ethical and compassionate service

 Supervised clinical practicum is recommended, but not required in the Bachelor of Science Program.
 Completion of specific courses precedes placement in practicum.
 Clinical practicum is available to students who have a minimum GPA of 3.0 or above.